-Most visitors to Vienna rely on the city’s fantastic transport system.
+Most visitors to the city rely on Vienna’s fantastic transport system, so let us begin there…

 The system is very wheelchair-friendly, too.